Skip to the Main Content

 If this were true it would explain from the 2-group perspective why we should not want to compute surface holonomy using open curves in loop space - it would just not correspond to an honest 2-group calculation.

-Therefore one should try to translate the computation of the holonomy of the loop space connection 𝒜 given above to the computations used in 2-group theory and see under which conditions the two can agree.
+Therefore one should try to translate the computation of the holonomy of the loop space connection 𝒜\mathcal{A} given above to the computations used in 2-group theory and see under which conditions the two can agree.
 This is what I am going to do here.
 I am calling this the microscopic relation between the two approaches because the idea is to discretize both computations and see how the adding up of the discrete contributions in both cases compare.
-It turns out that apparently indeed only for closed curves in loop space which run over loops that all share a common point does the computation of the holonomy of 𝒜 amount locally (and hence globally) to that of the corresponding 2-group computation.
+It turns out that apparently indeed only for closed curves in loop space which run over loops that all share a common point does the computation of the holonomy of 𝒜\mathcal{A} amount locally (and hence globally) to that of the corresponding 2-group computation.

 This works as follows: